ladjs/lad/Readme.md

 > If you release the modified version to the public in some way, the GPL requires you to make the modified source code available to the program's users, under the GPL.

 This means that if your project is open source, then you must release it publicly under the GPLv3 license (e.g. on a public GitHub repository).
-If your project is commercial and you do not want to release it publicly, then you can opt to purchase the MIT commercial license.
-This allows you to keep the code proprietary, and use CrocodileJS to develop commercial websites, e-commerce stores, consumer applications, etc.
+If your project is commercial and you do not want to release it publicly, then you must purchase the MIT commercial license for a one-time fee.
+If it is not affordable in your current situation, then please contact us and we can try to help you.
+This allows you to keep the code proprietary, and use CrocodileJS to develop commercial websites, e-commerce stores, consumer applications, ...

 **If you wish to purchase a commercial license, please do so at <https://crocodilejs.com>.**